melonjs/melonjs.org/src/pages/tutorial/part-2-setting-up.md

 We've finished setting up, so from now on whenever you'd like to start coding your game you can navigate into the `platformer` folder in your terminal and run this command
 ```
-npm run dev
+ws
 ```

-This command runs the "development server".
+This command runs a web server in the current directory the terminal is in.
 A website is hosted on your computer (usually at http://localhost:9000) so you can edit your game and try out your changes in your browser right away!

 <a href="/tutorial/part-3-modifying-the-game" class="next">Up Next: Modifying the game</a>